lmnr-ai/lmnr/README.md

 - frontend – the visual front-end dashboard for interacting with traces
 - python-executor – a small python sandbox that can run arbitrary code wrapped under a thin gRPC service
 - postgres – the database for all the application data
-- clickhouse – columnar OLAP database for more efficient event, label, and trace analytics
+- clickhouse – columnar OLAP database for more efficient trace and label analytics

 #### Local development

 The simple set up above will pull latest Laminar images from Github Container Registry.

-For running and building Laminar locally, follow the guide in [Contributing](/CONTRIBUTING.md).
+For running and building Laminar locally, or to learn more about docker compose files, follow the guide in [Contributing](/CONTRIBUTING.md).

-### Instrumenting Python code
+### Usage.
+Instrumenting Python code

 First, create a project and generate a Project API Key.
 Then,